San Diego Domestic Violence Attorney

 In contrast a criminal protective order is usually imposed by a judge at sentencing or written into a plea agreement.
 This protective order often lasts 1-3 years and includes many terms.
 At a minimum, if probation is not completed the individual will likely have the order still in effect but it be modified to say “no negative contact”.

 Even a no negative contact order can cause problems.
 This means that if the individual’s intimate partner ever calls the police on them, even if it is a non-violent situation, then it is likely that the no negative contact order will be violated and they may be facing a probation violation and jail time.
+To avoid a criminal protective order, you need a strong legal defense from a qualified San Diego domestic violence attorney like Alex Ozols.

 Consequences of a Criminal Protective Order